Coco-Juice/League-Game-Analysis/README.md

   frameborder="0"
 ></iframe>

-The histogram plotted with regards to the `goldat10` column has a roughly normal distribution with a right skew.
+The histogram plotted with regards to the `goldat10` column has a roughly normal distribution with a slight right skew.
 The right skew makes sense in the context of League of Legends because there are many ways to gain an advantage over your opponents, not just gold, and many teams balance what they invest their first 10 minutes in, making the upper extremes of gold collected rarer.

 ### Bivariate Analysis
 Next, I want to examine if there is a distinction between the total gold earned by winning teams verses losing teams